cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 * `cf push` this app.
 * Observe from the CLI output which buildpack was used
 * Hit both `/index.html` and `index.php`
+* Use `cf ssh` to see what files the buildpack has added

 Instead of letting Cloud Foundry allow each buildpack to detect whether it can run the app, we're going to specify which buildpack we want to use.